sagemath/more-sagemath-tutorials/2017-05-29-CRM/exercises.rst

 ..
 TOPIC:: Exercise (product formula for inversions)

     #.
 Check the product formula for the inversions statistic in the
-        symmetric group
+        symmetric group;

     #.
 Retrieve the analogue product formula for some other
-       reflection groups
+       reflection groups.

 ..
 TOPIC:: Exercise (other product formula)

     #.
 Implement a function that, given a polynomial
-       `\prod(1-q^{d_i})` in expanded form, recovers the `d_i` (see the related pen and paper exercise)
+       `\prod(1-q^{d_i})` in expanded form, recovers the `d_i` (see exercise 2 in Vic's exercise sheet);

     #.
 Use it to recover the degrees, exponents, and coexponents for a
-       couple reflection groups from their Molien formula, and check the product formula of the lectures.
+       couple reflection groups from their Molien formula, and check the product formula of the lectures (see :ref:`demo-reflection-groups-molien`).